deficollective/defiscan/src/content/protocols/euler/ethereum.md

 ⚠️ 3rd-party permission owners of `EulerEarn` vaults are in control of critical permissions which can result in the _loss of user funds_ and _loss of unclaimed yield_.
 Curators manage strategy risk by adding `EVaults` and setting supply caps, while Allocators control fund distribution to enabled strategies.
 These permissions only have a direct impact on users in the respective `EulerEarn` vault and thus do not contribute to the centralization of the Euler protocol. `EulerEarn` Vault owners can assign Guardians with the capability to revoke pending actions that increase risk towards users.
 All `EulerEarn` Vault owners listed in the Euler App underwent a KYB process.

-⚠️ Each `EVault` uses an `EulerRouter` for price feeds, configured by the vault governor.
-The `EulerRouter` does not verify oracle adapters against the SnapshotRegistry on-chain, allowing vault governors to configure any oracle adapter including potentially malicious ones.
-The Euler App however checks the SnapshotRegistry of Routers to assess the checks it passed.
-Users should verify the oracle configuration of vaults they interact with from the frontend.
 # Protocol Analysis

 ## Core Architecture and EVC Mediation